kinnison/rust-workshop/session-01.md

 * We have implemented a ten green bottles song program
 * This has allowed us to practice using `if` as an expression
 * This has taught us about for loops and iterators to some extent
-* We have played with some error handling and propagation
+* We briefly looked at some error handling and propagation

 ???